What Happens When You Email the Companies That Are Responsible for 71% of All Greenhouse Gas Emissions

 But the point is that reaching out is one of the few options we have at our disposal; and if even one small thing changes and improves, it may be a success.
 And as such I believe more people should reach out.
 Instead of waiting for politicians or law enforcement to act, let’s act ourselves, let’s make ourselves heard.
 Constructive action never hurts.

 Was this useful or interesting?
-Share (toot) this post, or support my work by buying one of my books (they’re affordable, and many receive updates).
-Thanks!
+Share (toot) this post, become a one-time nano-sponsor, or support my work by learning with my ebooks.

 About Me